noklam/blog_archive_fastpage/_posts/2020-03-21-10-lessons-learnt-from-Kaggle-competition.md

 <div class="text_cell_render border-box-sizing rendered_html">
 <h1 id="Use-auxiliary-label">Use auxiliary label<a class="anchor-link" href="#Use-auxiliary-label"> </a></h1><p><img src="https://github.com/noklam/mediumnok/blob/master/_notebooks/nb_img/bengali_7.png?raw=true" alt="image.png" title="The extra grapheme label">
 As mentioned earlier, this competition requires to predict the <code>root</code>, <code>vowel</code> and the <code>consonant</code> part.
 In the training data, they actually provide the <code>grapheme</code> too.
 Lots of people saying that if you train with the <code>grapheme</code>, it improves the model greatly and get the recall &gt;98% easily.</p>
-<p>This is something we could not reproduce throughout the competition, we tried it in the very last minute but it does not seems to improve our model.
-It turns out lots of people are overfitting the data, as the testing dataset have much more unseen character.</p>
+<p>This is something we could not reproduce throughout the competition, we tried it in the very last minute but it does not seem to improve our model.
+It turns out lots of people are overfitting the data, as the testing dataset has much more unseen character.</p>
 <p>But it is still a great remark that training with labels that is not your final desired output could still be very useful.</p>

 </div>